KFYR-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KFYR-TV shut down its analog signal, over VHF channel 5, on February 16, 2009, the day prior to the original date in which full-power television stations in the United States were set to transition from analog to digital broadcasts under federal mandate (which was later rescheduled for June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 31.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 5.
+KFYR-TV shut down its analog signal, over VHF channel 5, on February 16, 2009, the day prior to the original date on which full-power television stations in the United States were set to transition from analog to digital broadcasts under federal mandate (which was later rescheduled for June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 31, using virtual channel 5.

 Satellite stations

 KFYR-TV serves one of the largest markets in the country.
 It extends its over-the-air coverage area through a network of three full-power stations encompassing much of the western and central two-thirds of North Dakota and parts of eastern Montana and northwestern South Dakota, branded as NBC North Dakota'.

 These stations mostly rebroadcast KFYR.
 However, they all identify as separate stations in their own right, and air separate station identifications and local commercials, as well as different programming if desired.
 KMOT produces its own local 6 p.m. and 10 p.m. newscasts on weekdays, while KUMV airs 20-minute local inserts into KMOT's newscasts.
 KQCD airs a time-shifted feed of KFYR in Mountain Time for most of the day, except for identifications and commercials.